You can find some of the best freelance writing jobs in Africa via social platforms like Twitter or employment-oriented online services like LinkedIn.

 10. Guest Posting

 To get freelance writing jobs in Africa, you most likely will have to guest post for free at first.
 If it gains more traction than the site’s posts, they will want more from you.
 You can get paid for your service because they now need you.
 Some freelance writers earn between $100 to $500 per post through websites that pay for blog posts.

 The best thing about freelancing is that you could be anywhere in the world working for and with others, thousands of miles away.
 Freelance writing jobs in Africa provide the same opportunity.
 Keep in mind though that if you live outside Africa, in a country with a currency of higher value than what Africans use, what you earn may not be so impressive.
-But, imagine being part of a tech startup’s journey and walking with it till it makes becomes a Fortune 500 company or gets on the Forbes list.
+But, imagine being part of a tech startup’s journey and walking with it till it becomes a Fortune 500 company or gets on the Forbes list.
 You will have made a name for yourself and set yourself up to earn even more.
 Next up, you may want to explore a list of the top Black-owned publishing companies.